hetznercloud/hcloud-go/README.md

 public beta).
 During an experimental phase, breaking changes on those features may occur within minor releases.

+The stability of experimental features is not related to the stability of its upstream API.

 Experimental features have different levels of maturity (e.g. experimental, alpha, beta) based on the maturity of the upstream API.